 Siberian Larch (Larix sibirica) - A large and fast growing conifer with an airy appearance.
 To conserve moisture it sheds its needles in fall.
 Bright green new growth comes early in the spring.
 60 feet tall and 15 feet wide.
 Plant in partial to full sun as well as in average to dry and all soil types.

 Ussurian Pear (Pyrus ussuriensis) - A native of northern Asian regions, this is a fully hardy small fruiting tree with an oval form, shiny dark green leaves and stout thorns.
 It is a slowly maturing tree so flowers and fruit may take a few years to appear.
 Adaptable to most soils with adequate fertility in full sun it makes a lovely specimen tree away from walkways.

 Wayfaring Tree (Viburnum lantana) - A very large shrub with stout stems that can be trained as a small tree, with attractive fuzzy, gray-green wrinkled leaves that develop purplish fall colour, and white spring flowers with small fruit that is attractive to birds.
 It prefers full sun to partial shade and is adapted to all soil types.

 American Highbush Cranberry (Viburnum opulus var. americanum) - Native to prairie woodlands, this large shrub has showy white flowers in spring, edible red fruit and red fall colour.
 Adaptable to all soils, will require additional water only if the fruit is being cultivated for eating.
-2 to 4 m tall.
-Partial to full sun.
-Sandy to loam soils
+Grows 2 to 4 meters tall.
+Prefers partial to full sun and sandy to loam soils.